Skip to main content

 • Format: Vector (shapes and paths), not pixels.
 The file describes shapes, not a grid of colours.

 • Use when: You need crisp graphics at every size; not suitable for photos.
-Converting a photo "to SVG" typically just embeds the raster image inside an SVG wrapper—it doesn't become true vector art.
+Converting a photo to SVG typically just embeds the raster image inside an SVG wrapper—it does not become true vector art.

 When to Convert